appbaseio/reactive-manual/docs/v1.0.0/components/SingleDataList.md

 ![Image to be displayed](https://i.imgur.com/pAnNBmo.png)

-A `SingleDataList` sensor component creates a radio select list UI widget.
+`SingleDataList` creates a radio select list UI component.
 It is used for filtering results based on the current selection from a list of data items.

-`Note:` This component is like the [SingleList](/v1/component/SingleList.html) component except the filters are set based on the `data` prop, ideal for showing custom UI filters in a list layout.
+`Note:` This component is like the [SingleList](/v1.0.0/components/SingleList.html) component except the filters are set based on the `data` prop, ideal for showing custom UI filters in a list layout.

 Example uses:
 * select a category from a list of categories for filtering e-commerce search results.